JerryWu96/3D_Face_Reconstrction/README.md

 # 3D Face Reconstrction - Personal Project

-I built this out of my personal interst back to 2018 when I was a senior undergraduate in Compute Science.
+I built this out of my personal interest back to 2018 when I was a senior undergraduate in Compute Science.
 The total time that i spent on this project was a week.

 The main goal of the program is to reconstruct a 3D face model from a single front-face image with the help of C++, QT, OpenGL, OpenCV, eos/dlib libraries and surrey face modesl. it extracts face texture, constructs a face model in.obj format, and reconstructs the full 3D model.